 If you understand what an analog mixer does well, you'll learn to use digital mixers quickly.
 Because of their digital brains and preset management, digital mixers are quicker to set up.
 So it pays to understand the extra features of a digital mixer.

-Audio interfaces and mixers play crucial roles in capturing, processing, and mixing audio signals.
+Audio interfaces and mixers play crucial roles in capturing, processing, and prior to opening, sound mixing or audio signals.
 Sometimes their functions overlap, but knowing the distinctions will let you better implement them in different scenarios.

 Audio interfaces focus on converting audio signals into high-quality formats for recording.
 They are ideal for small home studio setups.
 On the other hand, mixers are meant to accommodate multiple sound sources.
 They provide intuitive routing and parameter controls.
+You'll find mixers in most sound systems, from a portable basic PA system, to the biggest conrol savvy ones.
 Mixers are ideal for live sound management and recording of multiple sound sources.